banister/screenshot_uploader/README.md

 fi
 ```

-NOTE: cannot add a systemd unit as the clipboard code won't work - only way for clipboard to work is to load it in .bashrc
+NOTE: cannot add a systemd unit as the clipboard code won't work - only way for clipboard to work is to load it in `~/.bashrc`

 ## Features: